enepomnyaschih/jwidget/doc/jwidget/IProperty.md

 ## Description

-A watchable property.
-A convenient way to keep an object in sync with another object.

-Extends [jwidget/Watchable](Watchable.md) interface with [set](#set) method which allows an owner to modify the property value.
+Extension of [jwidget/Watchable](Watchable.md) interface with [set](#set) method to modify the property value.
 It is smart to store the property as **IProperty** internally, and expose it as [jwidget/Watchable](Watchable.md) externally to deny direct control over the property by the clients.

-See [jwidget/Watchable](Watchable.md) for details about basic functionality.

 Can be used as a target property in the next model bindings: